 Step 3: Upload Your Private Key and Certificate Files to Your Server

 The next step is to upload your CSR and private key files to your server.
-If you’re a Kinsta user, log into your MyKinsta dashboard, click on your site, and then navigate to the Tools tab
+If you’re a Kinsta user, log in to MyKinsta and navigate to Sites > Your Site > Domains.
+Click on the dropdown menu next to the domain you want to add a custom SSL certificate for, and click Add Custom SSL Certificate.

 Note that if you want to add your intermediate certificate as well, you can do so.
 Depending on which SSL provider you used, they may have emailed you a .crt file and a .ca-bundle file.
 If you don’t have an intermediate certificate or know what it is, you can use a tool such as What’s My Chain Cert to generate it.